-In September 2014, new provostial guidelines were released on the Use of Digital Materials.
-Just to be clear, "the purchase of clickers is not included in the $60 threshold.
+Updated November 2018, the provost has guidelines on the Use of Digital Materials: "the purchase of clickers is not included in the $65 threshold.
 Instructors are encouraged to seek cost-effective measures, such as selecting bundled course packages that include clickers at a reduced price or using the iClicker unit currently supported at the University."

-The iClicker transponder that captures student responses is provided to instructors by the iClicker company and is available from Brian Sutherland in CTL. iClickers are available to students for purchase from the Bookstore for about $42.
+The iClicker transponder that captures student responses is provided to instructors by the iClicker company and is available from Brian Sutherland in CTL. iClickers are available to students for purchase from the Bookstore for about $47.50.
 The system works via a radio signal (between the transponder and the student's clickers) so it works in all of our classrooms. iClicker Classic is the currently recommended system and the one for which CTL provides technical support.
-We are also reviewing iClicker Cloud, a new Bring-Your-Own-Device solution for future use.
-However, U of T is not currently supporting iClicker Cloud as the WiFi in the class may not be sufficiently responsive to capture all student responses.
+We are also reviewing iClicker Cloud, a new Bring-Your-Own-Device solution for future use, and Top Hat, another BYOD response system that has been offically authorized for use at UofT.
 The iClicker company often schedules webinars about the use of iClicker, to sign up, [visit this site].

 iClicker Registration Online

-Produced by iClicker.
 As most Professors will be using iClicker with Quercus, or Canvas, students should use the UTORid to register the clicker, (not the student number).
 In most UTSC courses registration will occur from a link in Quercus.
-Some few courses will use the website: [Register here].

 Students no longer have the option of selling iClickers back to the U of T Bookstore at the conclusion of their courses, this program was suspended.